Skip to main content

 BigQuery Lens

-Google Cloud BigQuery is a serverless, multi-cloud data analytics platform.
-Its pricing mainly consists of two parts: compute pricing for the cost to process queries, and storage pricing for the cost to store data.
+The pricing of Google Cloud BigQuery, a serverless, multi-cloud data analytics platform, mainly consists of two parts: compute pricing for the cost of processing queries, and storage pricing for the cost of storing data.

-DoiT BigQuery Lens analyzes your BigQuery usage and generates actionable recommendations for both compute and storage, helping you maximize the efficiency of your cloud spend, improve query performance, and ensure sustainable growth as your data scales.
+DoiT BigQuery Lens analyzes BigQuery usage and generates actionable recommendations for both compute and storage, helping you maximize the efficiency of cloud spend, improve query performance, and ensure sustainable growth as your data scales.
+This page is a brief introduction to DoiT BigQuery Lens.

 Dataset and audit log sink